twitter-archive/clockworkraven/README.md

 ## Contributing

-To contribute to Clockwork Raven, fork the repo and, make your changes, and submit a pull request.
+To contribute to Clockwork Raven, fork the repo, make your changes, and submit a pull request.
 All pull requests should be against `*-wip` branches.
 Nothing gets committed/merged directly to master.
 To merge your pull request, you'll need to include appropriate documentation and tests.
 Get in touch if you